-The implant(s) may be placed using incisions inside your mouth, inside your lower eyelid and/or through an incision on your lower eyelid a couple millimeters below your eyelashes.
+In the case of bone loss or injury, it may be necessary to use an implant.
+The implant(s) may be placed using incisions inside your mouth or through an incision on your lower eyelid a couple of millimeters below your eyelashes.
 Once in place, the implant is fixed in place with screws.

-Local anesthesia in the office/clinic.
-Or if you prefer we can also perform the procedure under IV sedation at a Surgery Center or Hospital; or general anesthesia at a surgery center or hospital.
+Local anesthesia in the office/clinic or general anesthesia at a surgery center or hospital.

 You will be able to walk around, feed and bathe yourself.
 Depending on your pain medication requirements, you may not be able to drive or care for others.

 Walking After Surgery

 You are encouraged to walk around as much as possible to help reduce the risk of DVT and thromboembolism.

 1 week for light exercise.
 2 weeks for regular exercise.
 Avoid any pressure or trauma to the area for 6 weeks.

 Wait 1 week because you don’t want to increase your blood pressure during the early healing period.

 You may be bruised for 1-2 weeks.
 If you have a desk job you can return to work as soon as you are comfortable doing so.